 Price: $45 per person.

 Located at the historic Fisher House homestead in Highbrook, this simple High Tea adds a hint of wistfulness to your afternoon and is very affordable.
-The relaxed garden terrace areas are gorgeous and the perfect place to enjoy the individual pots of teas and many plates of deliciousness with friends.
+The relaxed and well-looked-after garden terrace areas are gorgeous and the perfect place to enjoy the individual pots of teas and many plates of deliciousness with friends.

 Their kid’s high tea with Fairy Bread and fluffies is also very cute.
 One of the more affordable high teas in Auckland, but the service and quality can be a bit hit-and-miss.
 Champagne is optional, but highly encouraged!